scalar-labs/kelpie-test/jdbc-test/README.md

 ## Usage
 1. Set up an environment
     - This job requires a client to execute this job and PostgreSQL or MySQL which can be accessed from the client
-    - Create a database on your own database to use for benchmarking.
+    - Create a database on your own database to use for benchmarking

 2. Build
     ```console